 I used to be a newspaper reporter.
 After saying I'd never work at the Murray Ledger & Times, I spent four years writing news for the six-day-a-week paper.
 When Cate was born, I thought I'd balance the job I loved with my new baby.
 Well, turns out my baby won over all my affection.
 Greg and I figured out how I could stay home, and I began an even better job when Cate was 4 months old.
 Had you told me I'd be a stay-at-home mom, I would have laughed and listed all the reasons that wasn't a good idea.

 Turns out, God is in the details of our daily lives too.
 He made me being at home possible for us, financially, and continues to encourage us in our decision through Greg's law practice.

 I like my in-laws.
 Plural is necessary because there are lots of them, most of whom live in the same small town we do.
 In fact, my mother-in-law is one of my favorite people to hang out with.
 We like to yard sale and eat her fantastic strawberry pretzel salad that has absolutely no resemblance to a salad.
 The unexpected death of my father-in-law was a surreal experience that continues to impact us.

 Years ago, probably the same day I said I would never work at the Ledger & Times, I told Greg I didn't want to live in Murray ... ever.
 We moved here in 2003, when Greg graduated from University of Kentucky's College of Law so he could practice in his hometown.
 I was hesitant.
 But, you know, a funny thing happened: I really love it here.
 I consider it home.
 And I really can't think of anywhere else I'd rather live, especially when I think about our community of friends who are like family.

-You can follow me on Twitter and Instagram, like 152 Insights on Facebook, follow 152 Insights at Bloglovin', or subscribe to receive "Insights in Your Inbox."
+You can keep up with me on Facebook, Twitter and Instagram, follow 152 Insights at Bloglovin', or subscribe to receive "Insights in Your Inbox."
 Thanks for being here.